Oregon State Combat Robotics follows the SPARC guidelines for building and competing with combat robots.

 • Any match formats used not described above will be the responsibility of the host event to clearly describe.

-OSCR only hosts one pound robots
+OSCR hosts 150 gram, one pound and three pound robots

 Robots weighing between 150g and 6lb will be given a minimum of 20 minutes between matches.
 Robots weighing greater than 6lb will be given a minimum of 30 minutes between matches.